skillrepos/copilot-hands-on/labs.md

 <br><br>

-7. We can also ask Copilot for additional edge cases.
+6. We can also ask Copilot for additional edge cases.
 Select the code in *test_prime.py* and in the Chat, ask:

 ```
 What other conditions should be tested?
+Suggest a single set of code to add the conditions.
 ```
 <br><br>